zemgin/candidate-test-9575e852/README.md

 ### 📈 Goals

-The over-arching goal is to enhance the library such that each visitor link can be used a maximum number of times with that number being set when the visitor is first created.
+The over-arching goal is to enhance the library such that each visitor link can be used a maximum number of times _with the maximum uses allowed per visitor being set when the visitor is first created_.

 You are free to implement this however you like but at minimum you will need:

-1. a way to persist the maximum number of visits allowed.
+1. a way to track the maximum number of visits allowed.
 1. a way to track the number of visits.
 1. a way to reject visits for visitors that have reached the limit.

+A visitor link should always retain info about how many maximum uses were originally allowed.

 ### 👩‍💻 What is this test designed to showcase?